 Xuesong He, PhD, DDS

-Trained as a dentist and microbiologist, Xuesong He started his academic career by studying regulation of virulence gene expression in some of the main oral pathogens, including the cariogenic bacterium Streptococcus mutans, and periodontal pathogen, Fusobacterium nucleatum.
+Trained as a dentist, Dr. Xuesong He started his academic career by studying bacterial pathogenicity at the single species and duo-species level.
+Dr. He made significant contributions towards the better understanding of the regulation of virulence factors in some of the main oral pathogens, including the cariogenic bacterium Streptococcus mutans, and periodontal pathogen, Fusobacterium nucleatum.

-In the past few years, with the explosion of the knowledge in the diversity and complexity of host-associated microbiome, as well as the increased appreciation of their crucial role in human health, Dr. He has expanded his research interests to tackle the new challenges in oral microbiome research.
-The following are his main areas of research interest:
+In the past few years, with the explosion of our knowledge in the diversity and complexity of host-associated microbiome, as well as the increased appreciation of their crucial role in human health, Dr. He has expanded his research interests to tackle the new challenges in the host-associated microbiome, particularly oral microbiome research.

 One of the biggest challenges in oral microbial research is to culture those yet-to-be cultured species for detailed physiological/pathogenic analysis.
-By using a novel culturing method, He’s team successfully isolated and cultivated from oral cavity the first TM7 strain (named TM7x), which belongs to TM7, a bacterial phylum that is omnipresent, particularly in the human oral cavity, and associated with periodontal disease.
+By using a novel culturing method, Dr. He’s team successfully isolated and cultivated from the oral cavity the first TM7 strain (named TM7x), which belongs to TM7, a bacterial phylum that is omnipresent, particularly in the human oral cavity, and associated with periodontal disease.
 They also revealed its unique epibiotic/parasitic lifestyle with its bacterial hosts.
-Furthermore, TM7 belongs to Candidate Phyla Radiation (CPR), a unique class of bacteria revealed by the most recent metagemonics-based approach.
+Furthermore, TM7 belongs to Candidate Phyla Radiation (CPR), a unique class of bacteria recently revealed by metagemonics-based approach.
 Thus far, TM7 remains the only phylum with cultivated representatives in the CPR group.
-Currently, He’s group is using TM7x and its bacterial host as a model system to better understand CPR bacteria, which take up >15% of the bacterial domain.
+This study has received media attention through joint press releases involving NIDCR.
+The following are some of the related news links:

-It is well established that host-associated microbiome interferes with the colonization of microbes of foreign origins, a phenomenon referred to as colonization resistance.
-Using an in vitro multispecies model system, He’s group revealed for the first time the sophisticated structure and functional organization of a colonization resistance pathway within a microbial community, providing evidence of the social functionality within microbial community.
-They are currently using a comprehensive genetic and multi-omics approach to reveal the detailed mechanisms governing this intriguing and ecologically relevant phenomenon.
+It is well established that the host-associated microbiome interferes with the colonization of microbes of foreign origins, a phenomenon referred to as colonization resistance.
+However, due to the complexity of the host-associated microbiota, it has been extremely difficult to elucidate the community colonization resistance mechanisms.
+Using an in vitro multispecies model system, Dr. He’s team revealed for the first time the sophisticated structure and functional organization of a colonization resistance pathway within a microbial community, providing evidence of the social functionality within microbial community.
+Several papers published on this topic were highlighted in a Science perspective article (Fredrickson JK.
+2015.
+Science 348 (6242):1425).
+They are currently using a comprehensive multi-omics approach to reveal the detailed mechanisms governing this intriguing and ecologically relevant phenomenon.

 Beijing University, School of Dental Medicine, Beijing, China, DDS, 1997, Dental Science